turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 ### Looking at `main.swift`

 The `fly` method in `main.swift` is what's outputting this menu.
-It's some of the more complicated code in `main.swift` file, but we can pick it apart piece by piece.
+It's some of the more complicated code in the `main.swift` file, but we can pick it apart piece by piece.

-On the third line of the `fly` function we can see it's calling `plane.knownDestinations` and iterating over that array.
-We need to modify the `knownDestinations` function.
+On the third line of the `fly` function we can see it's calling `plane.knownDestinations` and below, iterating over that array.
+We need to modify the return value of `knownDestinations` function (which lives in `Aviatrix`).

+_Let's take a minute to talk as a group about how we are calling this function that belongs to the `Aviatrix Class`._

 ### `knownDestinations`

 Remember that all the data about destinations is in `AviatrixData`.
-We want to have this function return an array like this:
+We _want_ to have the `knownDestinations` function return an array like this:

 ```
 ["St. Louis", "Phoenix", "Denver", "SLC"]